Development of Final Fantasy XV: Demos

-A free tech demo, Platinum Demo: Final Fantasy XV released on March 30, 2016.
-Birthed from the initial announced wish to develop a second tech demo and forming part of the "Final Fantasy XV Universe", Platinum Demo was created in two months using completed assets from the main game.
-First announced in January 2016, it was designed to showcase the game's graphics and physics, along with elements of its final combat system.
+A free tech demo, Platinum Demo: Final Fantasy XV was released on March 30, 2016.
+Birthed from the initial announced wish to develop a second tech demo, Platinum Demo was created in two months using completed assets from the main game.
+First announced two months earlier in January, it was designed to showcase the game's graphics and physics, along with elements of its final combat system.
 Set in a dream world after Noctis is gravely wounded as a child, it follows his journey back to consciousness, guided by a creature called Carbuncle that protects Noctis.
 Players who completed the demo are able to name Carbuncle in the main game.
 According to Tabata, Platinum Demo served a dual purpose: it both introduced players to the gameplay mechanics, and gave them insight into Noctis' young life and his relationship with his father.
 It was originally intended to be a less emotive experience, but changed to being story-driven to better introduce players to the game's world.
-The demo was removed from sale on March 31, 2017.
-A virtual reality-based fishing simulation game titled Monster of the Deep: Final Fantasy XV was released in November 2017.
-Suggested by Sony Interactive Entertainment and originally a first-person shooter featuring Prompto and based on the storyline of Episode Duscae, the project was reworked into its current form to promote immersion and entertainment.
+The demo was removed from sale in March 2017.